Manjusha

 Background

-Origin: Manjusha is the ancient folk art of Ang Pradesh which is presently known as Bhagalpur city of Bihar which can be dated back to the 7th Century, but it thrived in the years between 1931-1948.
+Origin: Manjusha is an ancient folk art of Ang Pradesh, presently known as Bhagalpur in Bihar.
+The art form can be traced back to the 7th Century, but it thrived in the years between 1931-1948.Ā

 History

-Significance: It is believed that Manjusha art started as a result of the flora and fauna that exist around the region of Bhagalpur.
-The Bihula-Bishahari story also illustrates the immediate steps one should take if bitten by a snake, which touches upon the importance of Ayurveda.
+Significance: It is believed that Manjusha art started as a depiction of the flora and fauna that exists around the region of Bhagalpur.
+The Bihula-Bishahari story also illustrates the immediate steps one should take if bitten by a snake,Ā which touches upon the importance of Ayurveda.Ā Ā

 Understanding the Art

-Style: Manjusha paintings only use three colours, pink, green, and yellow.
-The most important and defining factor is its borders, which are filled with patterns of leaves, triangles, and snakes.
+Style: Manjusha paintings only use three colours: pink, green, and yellow.
+An important and defining factor of the art form is its borders, which are filled with patterns of leaves, triangles, and snakes.

 Image Courtesy: manjushakala.in